 Capturing Video Using Developer Tools

-Modern browsers are amazingly sophisticated pieces of software.
-In fact, Google has added so much functional complexity to the Chrome browser that with relatively minor additions it is capable of functioning as a full-fledged operating system.
-The built-in tools for developers are quite capable of extracting embedded videos of most sorts from web pages online.
+Modern browsers are amazingly sophisticated pieces of software, and the built-in tools for developers are quite capable of extracting embedded videos of most sorts from web pages.

 There are some exceptions; sites like Netflix or YouTube, where they really don’t want you to download the videos.
 But on most normal embedded content, this technique works just fine.

 These instructions apply to the Chrome web browser, but there is similar functionality inside Microsoft Edge as well as Firefox, though the menus are different and the commands have different names.
 Still, having learned to do it on Chrome, you should be able to work out how to do it on the other two browsers.
 For this example walkthrough, we will download the video hosted on this Techjunkie page about, what else, video articles .